ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 Will resume reading messages from the peer when it is processing less than this many messages.
 Defaults to `1024`.

+#### `throttler-inbound-cpu-min-recheck-freq` (duration):

+In the CPU-based network throttler, check at least this often whether the node's CPU usage has fallen to an acceptable level.

 #### `--throttler-outbound-at-large-alloc-size` (uint):

 Size, in bytes, of at-large allocation in the outbound message throttler.
 Defaults to `6291456` (6 MiB).